pellcorp/creality-wiki/docs/rpi.md

 Support for grumpyscreen will be provided for BTT DSI screens but you need to setup the screen to be correctly configured.

-!!! warning

-    Currently GrumpyScreen hard codes the input device for touch, I am working on making that more flexible, but if /dev/input/event0 is used by something else like a webcam or the like, touch does not work.

 <https://github.com/bigtreetech/TFT43-DIP>

 By default when grumpyscreen starts its probably going to look like: